 - 1. In order to output the values to 2 decimal places, you need to do the following: - At the top of the program add: #include <iomanip> - Inside the main, add: cout << fixed << setprecision (2); - 2.
 Your program is to compile without any errors or warnings. - 3.
 Do not use any magic constants in your program. - 4.
 In order for your program to print correctly, you need to have 80 or less characters per line.
-There is an extension that can you help you with this. - Go to Tools->Extensions and Updates - Click Online on the left - In the search box on the top right, type in (guidelines) - Select Editor Guidelines and click Download, then Install.
-You will need to restart Visual Studio when prompted.
-This might be the second result listed. - Now, you can right click anywhere in the .cpp file, go to Guidelines->Add Guideline, and a dotted vertical red line will appear.
+There is an extension that can you help you with this. - Go to Tools->Extensions and Updates - Click Online on the left - In the search box on the top right, type in (guidelines) - Select (Editor Guidelines) and install it.
+You might need to restart Visual Studio - Now, you can right click anywhere in the .cpp file, go to Guidelines->Add Guideline, and a dotted vertical red line will appear.
 This will help guide you so that you don't type past this point. - To find column 80, go to a blank line and space until you hit Col 80.
 You can see this by looking at the blue status bar at the bottom of the screen.